-This article will discuss the benefits of online therapy – its benefits compared to traditional therapy, what entails online therapy, and how online therapy really works.
-Let us learn more about the benefits of online therapy here.
+This article will discuss the advantages of online therapy – its benefits compared to traditional therapy, what entails online therapy, and how online therapy really works.

 The increase in mental health awareness is something that millions of citizens across the planet will always be thankful for.
 The ones who experience depression, autism, and paranoia, among others, can

 Despite the greatness it brings forth, government institutions may not have enough capability to extend help to all these patients at once.
-It is perhaps why some licensed medical practitioners turned to the internet to offer online counseling to patients who have digital access.
-The new form of psychotherapy, quite expectedly, became a hit, and we can share a few benefits of online therapy here.
+It is perhaps why some licensed medical practitioners turned to the internet to offer counseling to patients who have digital access.
+The new form of psychotherapy, quite expectedly, became a hit, and we can share a few helpful tips on online therapy here.

 Celeste Viciere, LMHC said, “Because so many therapists come from different backgrounds and teaching philosophies, it’s important to understand what lens the therapist is looking from.”